-- D. Outline each paragraph of your three favorite holiday traditions essay on the outlining lines provided, following these tips: - (1) Review the list of the three traditions that you put in your Brainstorming Box earlier that you might want to include in your essay. - (2) "Work" in your Brainstorming Box by doing the following: - a.
+- <> D. Outline each paragraph of your three favorite holiday traditions essay on the outlining lines provided, following these tips: - (1) Review the list of the three traditions that you put in your Brainstorming Box earlier that you might want to include in your essay. - (2) Add to it as you think of more ideas--or do more research as needed. - (3) "Work" in your Brainstorming Box by doing the following: - a.
 Review it and add to it as you think of more ideas. - b.
 Mark through anything you do not want to include in your essay. - c.
-Number the ideas you have in the order that you think you would like to include them in your paragraph. - (3) Outline your essay one paragraph at a time in a Sentence-by-Sentence (S-by-S) manner. - a.
-You may use complete sentences, statements, or key words for each sentence. - b.
-You may want to outline using words from your source and then write the material in your own words when you write your essay. - c.
-You may or may not use all of the outlining lines provided. - (4) Somewhere in your first sentence or two, you need to transition into your paragraph--a sentence or two that does all of the following: - a.
+Number the ideas you have in the order that you think you would like to include them in your paragraph. - (4) Outline your essay one paragraph at a time in a Sentence-by-Sentence (S-by-S) manner.
+You may use complete sentences, statements, or key words for each sentence. - (5) You may or may not use all of the outlining lines provided. - (6) Somewhere in your first sentence or two, you need to transition into your paragraph--a sentence or two that does all of the following: - a.
 Transitions from the previous paragraph into this one - b.
-Introduces the next tradition - c.
-"Links" that tradition with the thesis.
-This is why the first two outlining lines for each paragraph have the word LINK Sentence provided--to remind you to include that LINK/ transition.
+Introduces the next tradition